The Frying Game: Release

 On the other hand, giving the episode a negative review, Andre Dellamorte of Collider described it as "terrible."

 DVD Talk's Ryan Keefer wrote a negative review as well, calling it "definitely forgettable" and criticizing it for "fall[ing] apart quickly."
 Ron Martin of 411Mania criticized the Screamapillar character, describing it as "just as annoying as Homer's constant screaming earlier in the season."

-Cultural references

-The episode title is a reference to the movie "The Crying Game".

-The story itself was based on “The Green Mile.”
-It even features John Coffey, Mr. Jingles, and the saying “Dead man walking on a green mile.”